beme/abide/README.md

 }
 ```

-When used with `AssertHTTPResponse`, for any response with `Content-Type: application/json`, the key-value pairs in `defaults` will be used to override the JSON response, allowing for consistent snapshot testing.
+When used with `AssertHTTPResponse`, the key-value pairs in `headerDefaults` will be used to override the HTTP headers response, and for any response with `Content-Type: application/json`, the key-value pairs in `defaults` will be used to override the JSON response, allowing for consistent snapshot testing.

 ## Using custom `__snapshot__` directory